 - Rash sometimes lasts for several months after treatment.

-- Ocular changes include intraocular microfilariae, punctate keratitis, sclerosing keratitis, anterior uveitis, chorioretinitis, optic neuritis, optic atrophy, glaucoma, and blindness (river blindness).
+- Ocular changes include intraocular microfilariae, punctate keratitis, sclerosing keratitis, anterior uveitis, chorioretinitis, optic neuritis, optic atrophy, glaucoma, and severe sight impairment (river blindness).

 - Skin snips are immersed in normal saline and microfilariae can be seen swimming free within 24 hours.